acodega/dialog-scripts/README.md

 # dialog-scripts
- Scripts to use with the awesome Dialog app https://github.com/bartreardon/Dialog
+ Scripts to use with the awesome swiftDialog app https://github.com/bartreardon/swiftDialog